 Essentials oils can be very helpful when you get a sunburn.
-Use these natural remedies for sunburned skin.
+Use these natural remedies for sunburnt skin.
 They are all incredibly simple and will nourish and feed damaged skin with nutrients.

-Of course, the best way to treat a sunburn is to prevent it.
-Please, always use sun protection.
-UV rays can lead to skin cancer.
+Of course, the best way to treat a sunburn is to prevent it in the first place.
+Please, always use adequate sun protection.
+Exposure to UV rays can lead to burns and skin cancer.
 Don’t take it lightly and protect yourself and your family.

 Essential Oils for Sunburn

-When you get a sunburn, you run the risk of lasting skin damage.
-Essential oils can soothe and inhibit infection in damaged skin.
+When you get even a mild sunburn, you run the risk of lasting skin damage.
+Those with fair skin can get a bad sunburn surprisingly quickly.
+Topical application of essential oils can soothe and inhibit infection of damaged skin.

 These are the best essential oils for sunburn relief.
-You already know you need to use oils, but it can get confusing picking the right ones.
-Just reference this article and you’ll be great!
+You already know you want to use oils, but it can get confusing picking the right ones.
+No worries, I've kept the list short, with just my top picks.